-- "12V_PRIMARY" shall be defined as the output of a power switching circuit where - 12V_PRIMARY is sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0) - 12V_PRIMARY is sourced by +12VStby in ACPI Power states less than ACPI-S5 - If a platform has an S5 configuration whose 12V_Primary load is within the CRPS +12VStby limit, the platform may be in ACPI-S5 with 12V_Primary sourced by +12VStby. - The 12V power switching circuit shall be located on the HPM. - 12V PICPWR connectors shall only connect to 12V_PRIMARY - 12V PICPWR connectors shall be bi-directional: can be either power source (power egress) or power sink (power ingress). - Other than the power capability of the power connector, each 12V PICPWR connector on the HPM shall be logically equivalent. - It is strongly recommended that HPM designs balance current flow through adjacent 12V PICPWR connectors to enable source or load sharing and without overloading one of the two current paths. - There shall not be power gating to 12V PICPWR connectors on 12V_PRIMARY.
-However, the HPM may implement fusing to prevent damage to connectors, cables, and traces. - Any module docking into the M-CRPS connector shall have an ORing circuit or HSC circuit on +12V to prevent reverse current going into the module. - In implementations where the PSU is directly docking into the HPM, HPM and/or the PSU shall implement gating for the voltage output of the PSU to prevent the wrong voltage from being distributed through the 12V_PRIMARY rail (e.g., 48V instead of 12V).
+- "12V_PRIMARY" shall be sourced by +12V in ACPI Power states from ACPI-S5 and higher (i.e., in ACPI-S5 to ACPI-S0). - The 12V power MGMT switching circuit shall be located on the HPM. - 12V PICPWR connectors shall only connect to 12V PRIMARY. - 12V PICPWR connectors shall be bi-directional: can be either power source (power egress) or power sink (power ingress). - Other than the power capability of the power connector, each 12V PICPWR connector on the HPM shall be logically equivalent. - It is strongly recommended that HPM designs balance current flow through adjacent 12V PICPWR connectors to enable source or load sharing and without overloading one of the two current paths. - There shall not be power gating to 12V PICPWR connectors on 12V_PRIMARY.
+However, the HPM may implement fusing to prevent damage to connectors, cables, and traces. - Any module docking into the M-CRPS connector shall have an ORing circuit or an HSC circuit on +12V to prevent reverse current going into the module. - In implementations where the PSU is directly docking into the HPM, HPM and/or the PSU shall implement gating for the voltage output of the PSU to prevent the wrong voltage from being distributed through the 12V_PRIMARY rail (e.g., 48V instead of 12V).